The Very Best Waffle Recipe (Freezer Friendly)

 - 4 tablespoons butter

-- Whisk together all ingredients in a large bowl and store in an airtight container until ready to use.
+Whisk together all flour, baking powder, baking soda, salt, brown sugar and granulated sugar in a large bowl and store in an airtight container until ready to use.
 (If there are clumps of brown sugar you can break them apart with your fingers.)

 To make the waffles: